JOB TITLE: LIBRARY BRANCH MANAGER II

-- Creative; able to promote new ideas and introduce high quality, new solutions or processes.
+- Creative; able to promote new ideas and introduce high quality, new solutions or pr

-- Uses knowledge, skills, tools and techniques to plan, oversee, and/or implement necessary tasks to result in a program that is completed on time, within budget, and that meets or exceeds expectations.
+- Uses knowledge, skills, tools, and techniques to plan, oversee, and/or implement necessary tasks to result in a program that is completed on time, within budget, and that meets or exceeds expect

 - Understands resource management and can work within existing staffing and budgets to achieve the Library District’s annual goals.

-- Uses relevant and appropriate techniques to plan and execute interesting, engaging, and age appropriate programming.
+- Uses relevant and appropriate techniques to plan and execute interesting, engaging, and age appropriate program

 - Understands the value of community and seeks to place the library at the forefront of their community’s essential resources.